ropensci/patentsview/README.md

 Our last two calls to `search_pv` gave the same value for `total_patent_count` in the `query_results` object, even though we got a lot more data from the second call.
 This is because the entity counts in `query_results` refer to the number of distinct entities across all downloadable pages of output, not just the page that was returned. *Downloadable pages of output* is an important phrase here, as the API limits us to 100,000 records per query.
 For example, we got `total_patent_count = 100,000` when we searched for patents published on or after 2007, even though there are many more than 100,000 of such patents.
 See the FAQs below for details on how to overcome the 100,000 record restriction.

-Note that, by default, **PatentsView returns disambiguted versions of the entitites instead of raw data.** You can also ask for raw inventor first and last names, but raw assignee names are not available.
+Note that, by default, **PatentsView returns disambiguted versions of assignees, inventors, and locations, instead of raw data.** You can also ask for raw inventor first and last names, but raw assignee names are not available.

 7 endpoints for 7 entities
 --------------------------